zoidyzoidzoid/awesome-ebpf/readme.md

 - [XDP for the Rest of Us](https://www.netdevconf.org/2.2/session.html?gospodarek-xdp-workshop) - Second edition, with new contents.
 - [Load XDP programs using the ip (iproute2) command](https://medium.com/@fntlnz/load-xdp-programs-using-the-ip-iproute2-command-502043898263)
 - [XDP Hands-On Tutorial](https://github.com/xdp-project/xdp-tutorial) - A progressive (three levels of difficulty) tutorial to learn how to process packets with XDP.
+- [All your tracing are belong to BPF](https://www.trailofbits.com/post/all-your-tracing-are-belong-to-bpf) - A step-by-step walkthrough to integrate tracing capabilities in your C++ applications with the LLVM libraries.

 ## Examples